dart-lang/language/working/unquoted-imports/feature-specification.md

 converting it to a string.
 The directive then behaves as if the user had written a string literal containing that string.
 The process is:

-1. Let the *segment* for a `packagePathSegment` be a string defined by the ordered concatenation of the `identifier` and `.` terminals in the `packagePathSegment`, with all whitespace and comments removed. *So if `packagePathSegment` is `a  . b /* comment */ .  c`, then its *segment* is "a.b.c".*
+1. Let the *segment* for a `pathSegment` be a string defined by the ordered concatenation of the `segmentComponent` and `.` terminals in the `pathSegment`. *So if `pathSegment` is `a.b.c`, then its *segment* is "a.b.c".*

-2. Let *segments* be an ordered list of the segments of each `packagePathSegment` in `packagePath`. *In other words, this and the preceding step take the `packagePath` and convert it to a list of segment strings while discarding whitespace and comments.
-So if `packagePathSegment` is `a . b /* comment */  /  c / d  . e`, then *segments* is ["a.b", "c", "d.e"].*
+2. Let *segments* be an ordered list of the segments of each `pathSegment` in `packagePath`. *In other words, this and the preceding step take the `packagePath` and convert it to a list of segment strings.
+So if `pathSegment` is `a.b/c/d.e`, then *segments* is ["a.b", "c", "d.e"].*

 3. If the first segment in *segments* is "dart":

-    1. It is a compile error if there are no subsequent segments. *There's no "dart:dart" or "package:dart/dart.dart" library.
+    1. It is a compile-time error if there are no subsequent segments. *There's no "dart:dart" or "package:dart/dart.dart" library.
 We reserve the right to use `import dart;` in the future to mean something useful.*

     2. Let *path* be the concatenation of the remaining segments, separated